Matriki beach huts aitutaki cook islands vacation spot

 click here

 fishing, whale watching, picnicking on beautiful beaches, sailing, kayaking, and much more.
 While snorkeling, you can view a myriad of colorful fish and see first-hand the giant clams of Aitutaki and the South Pacific; these clams are now protected in four separate reserves in the Aitutaki lagoon.
 Bone fishing is a thrill all its own - although we don't eat the fish they are truly a rush to stalk and catch.
 Fishing for pelagic species outside of the Aitutaki lagoon offers up Yellow Fin Tuna (Ahi), Dorado (dolphin fish), Wahoo, and array of jacks and snapper.
-Bring some of your catch back and perhaps we will make you some sushi or special fish dishes.
-At Matriki we practice fishing conservation - never kill what you can't eat in a few days, and never kill billfish.
+Bring some of your catch back for the BBQ.
+At Matriki Beach Huts we practice fishing conservation - never kill what you can't eat in a few days, and never kill billfish.

 Home